shaoster/uncovered/README.md

  # Manually Scoring a Game

 TBD.
-(I don't yet know an efficient algorithm for determining this).
+(I don't yet know an algorithm that's plausible by hand).